hauke96/the-green-spot/content/posts/iceland-2018-report-4/index.en.md

 At the ice cream shop we met two americans we saw earlier at the fish restaurant which rented a B&B flat on the other side fo the street.
 We then hat a nice chat with them, Travis and Vanessa, and nearly forgot our bus so that we had to leave quickly.
-We had 20 minutes left to catch our bus and barely made it to the BSI.
+We had 20 minutes left to catch our bus and barely made it to the BSÍ.
-So when you walk fast enough, you can walk in 20 minutes from the BSI to the inner city.
+So when you walk fast enough, you can walk in 20 minutes from the BSÍ to the inner city.

 However we catched the bus and went to Keflavík.
 Because our flight leaves on the next day, we booked a small hut in Keflavík at "Alex Guesthouse", which offers a shuttle service from/to the airport.